Collecting, cleaning, displaying, researching, and appreciating TRIVETS and related go-withs!

 Buying Trivets – Alternatives to eBay.
 September 2009

-Currently, as a general rule, only trivets that are in fine condition, unusual in some way or truly scarce or rare approach those previously suggested prices.
+Currently, as a general rule, only trivets in fine condition, unusual in some way or truly scarce/rare approach those previously suggested prices.
 But I trust you’ll find the background research, as well as my relative scarcity and value (S&V) ratings in the Expanded Book 2, still relevant and useful.

 The A-Z Guide To Collecting Trivets (2004), my first book, included information never published before – how to buy and sell trivets on the Internet, decorating with trivets, and detailed information on J.Z.H.
 Alphabet Series trivets.
 Physical descriptions and photographs of more than 450 trivets and stands are provided, as well as some of their interesting history.
 Horseshoe plaque trivets, Ober trivets, Jenny Lind trivets, sadirons and their companion stands, reproduction trivets, and other vintage domestic accents are included.
 Information on the British Registered Design (Rd) System with charts for dating trivets and stands is featured.
 There are even sections on selecting, cleaning, and caring for metal trivets, decorating your home with trivets, websites of interest to collectors, and suggested reference books.
 User, price, and condition guides appear at the end of the book, as well as a glossary and bibliography.
 2004 values with 4,022 softbound copies printed.